Diogo2Analytics/StationaryDetector/README.md

 ## Background

 This project emerged from urban analytics work conducted for BipZip Lisbon and EDP Move in Braga.
 The methodology focuses on analyzing mixed-use spaces where cars and pedestrians coexist - particularly around schools and transit areas - to identify where people congregate and spend the most time.
+There is also a need that due to RGPD we cannot store any video footage, only metadata values

-The core research question was: **where do people spend more time in public spaces?** Understanding these patterns enables evidence-based urban interventions, such as converting parking spaces to seating areas, installing shade structures for parents waiting for children, or redesigning pedestrian infrastructure based on actual usage patterns.
+The core research question was: **How to track where a public space user uses a specifc space and how to track its permanance time** Understanding these patterns enables evidence-based urban interventions, such as converting parking spaces to seating areas, installing shade structures for parents waiting for children, or redesigning pedestrian infrastructure based on actual usage patterns.

-This repository contains the computer vision and behavioral analysis components.
+This repository contains the computer vision and analysis components.
 Environmental monitoring (air quality, humidity, temperature) was conducted separately and is not included here.

 <div align="center">
   <img src="images/workflow-diagram.png" alt="Analysis Workflow" width="600"/>